autolab-fi/metropolia-esp32/lessons/module_0/permit_for_operation.md

 ### Conclusion

-Congratulations\!
-You have written your own program for rover movement\!
+Congratulations!
+You have written your own program for rover movement!
 You've taken a crucial step toward becoming a mission planner.
 In the next lesson, we will explore the rover's movement in different directions using the `rover.h` library.